 Increasing the sidewalks by 2-3 feet on each side could have a dramatic impact

-Amsterdam, New Haven, and Brooklyn
+Some examples of social sidewalks from Amsterdam, New Haven, and Brooklyn.

 Part of the problem is there is too much space here devoted to vehicles.
 It eats into the space for people and businesses.
 With so much asphalt, this intersection takes away the feeling of arriving in the center of town where a sense of a human scale is important.
 It is difficult to intuit where things are and where to go next.
 Creating a better balance through small changes like wider sidewalks, inside out design, etc. could enhance the perception of being in the town core, and instill a better sense of where to go.